Azure/guest-agent-test-extension/README.md

 # Building the Binaries

-To run the program, you should use the make build_all command.
+To run the program, you should use theprovided makefile commands.
 This will create a "bin" directory and then put executables for all supported operating systems into the folder.

 For usage information, run the binary with the help flag ie (--h or --help)